irods/irods_schema_configuration/README.md

 Note that the above steps will only create local instances of the schemas for `v2`.
 To create local instances of other versions, checkout the desired version's git branch (e.g. `v3`).

+To determine which version of the schemas is used by an iRODS installation, check the `configuration_schema_version` entry of `/var/lib/irods/VERSION.json`.

 #### `deploy_schemas_locally.py` usage:

 ```